 Some of the most common cyber attacks and data breaches can be avoided through simple security measures.
 The problem is, a lot of organisations often forget to train employees on basic security hygiene.

-CompTIA found that a massive 50% of employees have never received security training form their employees.
-Taking measures like the following is vital when creating a security-minded culture.
+CompTIA found that a massive 50% of employees have never received security training from their employer.
+Taking measures such as the ones we recommend below is vital when creating a security-minded culture.

 Did you know...